 This course offers intensive study of major literary genres, including the short story, the novel, verse, drama, cinema, and television.
 Other genres that may be studied include (but are not limited to) Gothic fiction, science fiction, crime fiction, espionage fiction, children's literature, ecological literature, and sentimental literature.
 This course may be repeated when different subject genres are covered.
-Prerequisite: EN111.
+Prerequisite: Any 200-level EN course or consent of the instructor

-EN360 LITERARY HISTORY
+EN360 (3) LITERARY HISTORY F

 This course offers a concentrated study of eminent works in the context of the historical period in which they appear.
 The social developments of the time and the accomplishments in the sciences and humanities provide an intellectual frame of reference.
 This course may be repeated when different literary histories are covered.
-Prerequisite: EN111, any 200 level literature course or consent of instructor.
+Prerequisite: Any 200 level literature course or consent of instructor.

-EN400 RHETORIC AND COMPOSITION
+EN400 (3) RHETORIC AND COMPOSITION SP

 The course offers a study of rhetorical and composition theories with emphasis on classroom application of the current research on the teaching and study of writing.
-Student enrolled in this course should have completed, at least, nine credit hours of EN upper-division courses.
+Student enrolled in this course should have completed, at least, nine credit hours of EN or LN upper-division courses.

-ADVANCED CREATIVE WRITING WORKSHOP
+EN411 (3) ADVANCED CREATIVE WRITING

+WORKSHOP SP